sjanwity/LSEG-Log-Monitor/README.md

 ## Overview
 This is a very simple log analyser that takes a log file hard coded on the main class and outputs to console all the events.
-It is fully customizable from the main class, using a Builder pattern to build the log file processor instance and freely able to change the thresholds for warnings and errors.
+It is fully customizable from the main class, using a Builder pattern to build the log file processor instance and freely able to change the thresholds for warnings and errors, meaning future improvements using any approach will require minimal refactoring to achieve.
 The application is a maven project, currently only to bring JUnit for unit testing but can be expanded to include other dependencies further down the line.

 ## Improvements
 As this is a very simple application, the improvements are many.